 young woman caring for a hospitalized senior womanyoung woman caring for a hospitalized senior woman

-NASW - 6 Credits
+NASW - Social Work Credits

-Patient Advocate Certification Board - 5 CE Credits
+Patient Advocate Certification Board - CE Credits

 You Don't Have to Navigate This Journey Alone

-Back for its fourth year, the Virtual Caregiver Symposium is designed specifically for caregivers like you.
+The Virtual Caregiver Symposium is designed specifically for caregivers like you.

 We know that every stage of your loved one's illness or disability brings new challenges and demands.
-That's why we've gathered experts to provide you with the knowledge and tools you need to navigate these transitions with confidence.
+That's why we've gathered experts to provide you with the knowledge and tools you need to navigate these trends with confidence.

 couple talking with person